se-tim/SCORE-Implementations-in-Go/README.md

 comparing the SPRU bootstrapping procedure [2] with the SCORE-based variant [3].

-Supporting code:
+Supporting files:

 - **`lattigo-main/`**:
-A copy of [Lattigo](https://github.com/tuneinsight/lattigo) with modifications enabling SCORE and SPRU functionality.
+A copy of [Lattigo](https://github.com/tuneinsight/lattigo) with minor modifications enabling SCORE and SPRU functionality.

-- **`CHANGES.md`**:
-A summary of all local modifications made to the Lattigo library.

 - **`go.mod` and `go.sum`**:
 Standard Go module files managing dependencies and build configuration.

+- **`CHANGES.md`**:
+A summary of all modifications made to the Lattigo library.

 ## Usage